microsoft/WhatTheHack/999-SAPonAzure/README.md

 Participants work together in teams to complete challenges and are actively engaged, requiring deep collaboration, as they learn together!

-The SAP on Azure WTH chellanges will help you learn common Azure surround services for SAP.
+The SAP on Azure WTH challenges will help you learn common Azure surround services for SAP and is aimed at providing the pariticipants foundational knowledge to begin a successful SAP on Azure Journey.

 ## Prerequisites